-Figure 27 a-b.
+Figure 29 a-b.
 Garlic mustard (a) and purple loosestrife (b) distribution and management progress at Putnam Pond Campground.

-Surveillance for garlic mustard should remain a top priority since it was observed in 2021 and 2022 for the first time in five years.
+Surveillance for garlic mustard should remain a top priority to monitor for any possible reemergence.
 Surveillance for purple loosestrife should also remain a priority to monitor any possible reemergence.
 Management of woody species is not recommended at this time.